nginxinc/nginx-wiki/source/modules/echo.rst

   $ curl 'http://localhost/merge?/foo/bar.js&/yui/blah.js&/baz.js'

-One can also use third-party Nginx cache module to cache the merged response generated by the ``/merge`` location in the previous example.
+One can also use third-party NGINX cache module to cache the merged response generated by the ``/merge`` location in the previous example.

 This directive was first introduced in the :github:`v0.17 <openresty/echo-nginx-module/tags>`